BJMP Salary Grade

 What is BJMP Salary Grade?

-The BJMP Salary Grade refers to the basic monthly salary of personnel working in the
+The BJMP Salary Grade refers to the basic monthly salary received by personnel of the Bureau of Jail Management and Penology (BJMP) in the Philippines.

-It is determined based on the following:
+This salary is determined by the following:

-1. Rank of the Personnel – Higher ranks receive higher salaries.
+• Higher ranks receive higher salaries.

 BJMP Salary by Rank